sdcst/004a-booleans/README.md

 Open the file called problem4.py
 Have the user enter in 3 numerical values, representing the side lengths of a triangle.
 Determine if the values are close enough to make a right triangle.
-(It is close enough if the expected length of the hypotenuse and the actual length differ by no more than 2%)
+(It is close enough if the percent difference between the actual and the calculated measurement is less than 2%
 (2 marks)

 ##### Problem 5